Knott's Berry Farm: Origin

-The park sits on the site of a former berry farm established by Walter Knott and his family.
-Beginning in 1923, the Knott family sold berries, berry preserves, and pies from a roadside stand along State Route 39.
-In June 1934, the Knotts began selling fried chicken dinners in a tea room on the property, later called "Mrs. Knott's Chicken Dinner Restaurant."
-The dinners soon became a major tourist draw, and the Knotts built several shops and other attractions to entertain visitors while waiting for a seat in the restaurant.
+The park sits on the site of a former berry farm established by Walter Knott and his family who moved to Buena Park in 1920.
+Around 1923, the Knott family began selling berries, berry preserves, and pies from a roadside stand called Knott’s Berry Place along State Route 39.
+In June 1934, the Knotts began selling fried chicken dinners in a tea room on the property, later named "Mrs. Knott's Chicken Dinner Restaurant."
+The dinners soon became a major tourist draw, and the Knotts built several shops and other attractions to entertain visitors waiting for a seat in the restaurant.
 In 1940, Walter Knott began constructing a replica Ghost Town on the property, the beginning of the present-day theme park.
-The idea of an amusement park really picked up in the 1950s when Walter Knott opened a "summer-long county fair."
+Ghost Town was Walter Knott's tribute to the pioneers, which included his own grandparents who came to California in a covered wagon from Texas in 1868 (when his mother was two years old).
+The idea of an amusement park picked up in the 1950s when Walter Knott opened a "summer-long county fair."

-Paul von Klieben was the key employee of Walter Knott in the creation of Ghost Town at Knott’s Berry Farm and the restoration of the ghost town of Calico, California.
-In 1941, he joined Knott’s as a staff artist, then served as art director there from 1943 to 1953.
-He traveled to ghost towns in the West, conducted research, and designed most of the Ghost Town section of Knott’s Berry Farm.
+Paul von Klieben was Walter Knott's key employee in the creation of the Ghost Town at Knott's Berry Farm and the restoration of the ghost town of Calico, California.
+In 1941, he joined Knott's as a staff artist, then served as art director there from 1943 to 1953.
+He traveled to ghost towns in the West, conducted research, and designed most of the Ghost Town section of Knott's Berry Farm.
 He created concept art for most of the buildings that were built there.
 He also drew up floor plans, oversaw the construction of buildings, and even spent some time painting concrete to look like natural rock.
 His Old West paintings and murals adorned the walls of many structures in the park, and a number of them still do.
-His art was also used extensively in Knott’s newspapers, menus, brochures, catalogs and other publications.
+His art was also used extensively in Knott's newspapers, menus, brochures, catalogs and other publications.

-In 1956, Walter Knott made an arrangement with Marion Speer to bring his Western Trails Museum collection to Knott's Berry Farm.
-Speer had been an enthusiastic supporter of Walter Knott’s efforts to create Ghost Town, and had written articles for the Knott's newspaper, the Ghost Town News.
-In 1956, twenty years after creating his museum, Marion Speer (at age 72) donated the carefully catalogued collection (30,000 items) to Knott’s in return for Knott’s housing it, displaying it and naming Speer as curator.
+In 1956, Walter Knott arranged with Marion Speer to bring his Western Trails Museum collection to Knott's Berry Farm.
+Speer had been an enthusiastic supporter of Walter Knott's efforts to create Ghost Town, and had written articles for Knott's newspaper, the Ghost Town News.
+In 1956, twenty years after creating his museum, Marion Speer (at age 72) donated the carefully cataloged collection of 30,000 items to Knott's in return for Knott's housing it, displaying it and naming Speer as curator.
 Speer continued in that position until he retired in 1969 at the age of 84.